 People, plants, and products

 Every spring, more than 35,000 residents and visitors come to the Asheville Herb Festival to find the southeast’s best variety and selection of herbs, herb plants, and herb products ranging from herbal salves, balms, lotions, and ointments to herbal soaps, shampoos, and medicines.
 You can buy how-to books on cooking with herbs, herbal healing, and herb gardening, and even take a break to enjoy a fresh-cooked lunch and herbal beverage.
 The 2015 festival takes place Friday, May 1, Saturday, May 2, and Sunday, May 3, 2015.

 Learning to love herbs

 There’s no shortage of opportunities to get an herb education at the festival.
 Most vendors have specific areas of expertise, such as growing herbs from seed, turning herbs into medicines and other products, or creative cooking with herbs.
 You can learn about cultivating perennial plants and landscaping your garden – even a container garden – with herbs.
 There’s also an information booth operated by local Master Gardeners certified by the Buncombe County Extension Service [http://buncombe.ces.ncsu.edu/], who are always willing to answer questions about planting, growing, and caring for herbs.

 Since its founding by a small group of dedicated herb farmers, the three-day festival, sponsored by the WNC chapter of the NC Herb Association, has grown into one of the Southeast’s most important annual events for herb lovers of all stripes.
-The festival is open from 9 a.m. until 5 p.m. on Friday and Saturday and 10 a.m. until 3 p.m. on Sunday – with a closeout sale from 3-4 Sunday!
+The festival is open from 8:30 a.m. to 5 p.m. on Friday and Saturday and 10 a.m. to 3 p.m. on Sunday – with a closeout sale from 3-4 Sunday!